dralois/Nova-Engine/ReadMe.md

 # Overview
-The project "Nova Engine", a small game featuring a custom engine.
+The project "Nova Engine", created to toy around with DirectX & game engine architecture.

 This project is a small game using a custom engine, featuring rendering, physics and asset management.